 - Better Business Bureau (BBB): The BBB creates company profiles that feature a letter grade based on consumer complaints and company responses.
-But take their ratings with a grain of salt.
-An “A” rating only means the company has followed the BBB’s membership rules, but not that it’s, say, satisfied consumers with complaints.
+But take its ratings with a grain of salt.
+An “A” rating only means the company has followed the BBB’s membership rules, but not that it has satisfied consumers with complaints.
 And a CNN investigation found a number of A-rated companies had serious government actions taken against them on behalf of consumers.

 - National Association of Insurance Commissioners (NAIC): The NAIC establishes insurance standards and best practices, reviews regulations, and provides oversight in all 50 states, Washington, D.C., and U.S. territories.
 Its website includes profiles of companies offering consumer insurance and a complaint database highlighting the number of complaints a company gets and how its complaint rate compares to the industry average.

 If you’re curious about other ranking and scoring organizations, look to see how they gather information, conduct research, and get funding.
 Ranking and review organizations should be transparent in each step.